Engage for Change

 The City-led talking circles that formed the backbone of Engage for Change project in 2017 will continue through 2018-2019 through 10 partnership agreements with community groups to host their own E4C style circles.
 The general talking circle format developed as part of the Engage for Change Project will be shared through these partnerships, including a planning manual, resource list and overview of topics to be covered.
 Grants of $2,000 are available to assist community groups in working with Indigenous facilitators/educators.
 If you are from a community group and are interested in hosting your own talking circle, contact Jennifer Campbell.
 Current partners and talking circle events are listed below.

-- November 16, 11 a.m. - 3 p.m., A Celebration with a Teaching and Sharing Gratitude with Food, Rideau Heights Community Centre
+- February 8, 2019, 10 a.m. - 2 p.m., A Celebration with a Teaching and Sharing Gratitude with Food, Kingston Community Health Centre

 Kingston Frontenac Public Library

-In order to identify actionable next steps between the Municipality and the Indigenous Community, a third-party facilitator will be contracted to guide an engagement process.
-The intent is to include Indigenous community members as part of the selection process and to continue to engage Indigenous community members to work alongside the facilitator.
-It is anticipated that the facilitation will focus on the need to create an Indigenous community council to work with the City as well as establish a plan to develop a community gathering space.
-However, the exact outcome of the facilitation process cannot be predicted.
-If you are an interested in learning more about this engagement or getting involved in the selection of the facilitator please contact Jennifer Campbell.
+In order to identify actionable next steps between the Municipality and the Indigenous Community, a third-party facilitation team, First Peoples Group, (Council Report 18-377) has been contracted to guide a series of community conversations.
+The facilitation will focus on the need to create an Indigenous community council/committee to work with the City of Kingston on shared initiatives as well as to establish a plan to develop a community gathering space.
+If you are interested in learning more about upcoming engagement events (listed below) please contact Jennifer Campbell.

 Pointing the Way